 Students in middle school have the opportunity to take certain high school courses for credit.
-High school credit courses are offered in Algebra I, earth science, and first year foreign languages at all three middle schools.
-For students successfully completing the accelerated Spanish curriculum at Dearington Elementary School for Innovation, second year Spanish is also offered at Paul Laurence Dunbar Middle School for Innovation.
-All these courses meet high school graduation requirements, and other opportunities to earn high school credit may be provided to middle school students as well.
+High school credit courses are offered in Algebra I, earth science, first year foreign languages, and keyboarding/keyboarding applications at all three middle schools.
+All these courses meet high school graduation requirements, and other opportunities to earn high school credit may be provided to qualifying middle school students as well.
 The Advanced Algebra I and Advanced Earth Science are more challenging courses than a standard high school course; both of these advanced courses carry a Grade Point Average (GPA) weight of 4.5 rather than 4.0.
 All high school credit courses offered in the middle schools are eligible to appear on the high school transcript and to be included when determining a student's grade point average and class rank.